level23/nagios-cloudwatch-metrics/README.md

 ```
 #
 # We assume that there is at least an average of 100 bytes per minute for myStream.
 If lower, then a warning.
-# If lower then 50 Bytes, then its critical and we should receive an SMS!
+# If lower than 50 Bytes, then it's critical and we should receive an SMS!
 #
 define service {
         use                         generic-service